-Philip Savage has a Ph.D. from York University (2006) and lectures and writes on the history and changing role of audiences in Canada and around the world.
+Philip Savage has a PhD from York University (2006) and lectures and writes on the history and changing role of audiences in Canada and around the world.
 He teaches in the areas of communication research methodologies, professional communication practice and media policy and analysis.
 His long career in community media, public broadcasting and professional media research has included roles as audience research head for CBC Radio (1990’s) and in planning and regulatory affairs for CBC Television and CBC.ca (early 2000’s).
-Prof. Savage has been involved in public policy formation as a consultant and expert witness with the House of Commons, CRTC, Commissioner of Official Languages, Canadian Media Guild, and other community-based groups.
+Dr. Savage has been involved in public policy formation as a consultant and expert witness with the House of Commons, CRTC, Commissioner of Official Languages, Canadian Media Guild and other community-based groups.
 He is a board member and active participant with the Finnish-based RIPE (Re-Visionary Interpretations of the Public Enterprise) and has contributed to major publications on digital media transformation around the world, in particular with regard to public broadcasting and public service media audiences.

 Ivor Shapiro teaches ethics and feature reporting and conducts research into aspects of ethics and excellence in journalism.
 He also serves as Associate Dean of Faculty and Student Affairs for the Faculty of Communication & Design.
 He completed a 5-year term as chair of the Ryerson School of Journalism and chaired the Canadian Association of Journalism’s ethics advisory committee.
 Prof. Shapiro is the founding editor of the Canadian Journalism Project (J-Source.ca), a former contributing editor at Saturday Night magazine and former managing editor of Chatelaine magazine.
 He has written feature articles for those magazines, as well as publications including Toronto Life, The Walrus, Maclean’s, Today’s Parent and The Globe and Mail’s Report on Business Magazine.
 Prof. Shapiro has been honoured six times at the National Magazine Awards and has been a finalist for a Canadian Association of Journalists award for investigative journalism.
 His academic research has been published in Journalism Practice, Canadian Journal of Communication, and Newspaper Research Journal.